DMOs & CVBs: Trip Planning and Destination Experts

 Ways to Work with a DMO or CVB

 Many offer free planning assistance and ticket sales packages.
 Representatives might help negotiate restaurant, hotel, and attraction rates, offering pros and cons.
 Reps provide logistical support, suggesting lodging near your venue.
 Expert advice influences efficient itineraries, ensuring students see all they can.

 Recommendations: Reps could connect you with properly licensed drivers and reputable businesses and offer tips on public transportation passes and which routes suit your needs.

 Questions and concerns: FAQs and online question submissions could help, as could searchable forums for browsing questions and interests.
-Many DMOs and CVBs offer information center sites throughout major cities, with ambassadors who’ll provide maps, brochures, and itinerary guidance.
+Many DMOs/CVBs offer information center sites throughout major cities, with ambassadors who provide brochures, maps and itinerary guidance.